-Valuation of Property Assets

-Refer to Note 10 Property, Plant and Equipment

-The Group's book value of property held at 30 June 2021 amounted to \$2.26 million (2020: \$1.895 million).
-The properties were subject to a cumulative impairment adjustment of \$1.03 million in prior financial years.
-During the year, an impairment reversal of \$0.365 million was recognised through profit or loss.

-This is considered a key audit matter as other than bank balances, property is the Group's next most significant asset with its value being highly dependent on management's estimates and judgement.

-The methodology used for the assessment of valuation incorporated an external market appraisal obtained during the year by a licensed independent valuer as well as consideration of other current relevant factors and market conditions.
-The appraisal is dependent on several key assumptions and judgements including highest and best use concepts and comparable market values.

-Our audit procedures included, amongst others:

-- Reviewing minutes of meetings and discussion with management in respect of their valuation & plans for the properties, and assessing their methodology including the reasonableness of key assumptions and estimates adopted - Reviewing the market appraisals prepared by the independent licenced valuer and checking key assumptions to external market information (e.g. neighbouring properties sold or advertised for sale during the year), where available, to ensure any underlying assumptions inherent in the market appraisal is appropriate or relevant - Evaluation of the independent valuer and their objectivity, competency and capabilities - Checking the Company has duly recognised the impairment reversal to profit or loss in accordance with AASB 116.39 Property, Plant & Equipment - Review of disclosure in the financial statements to ensure appropriateness and adequacy

-Share-based payments

-Refer to Remuneration Report & Note 26 Share-Based Payments

-During the year ended 30 June 2021, the Group transacted with Key Management Personnel (KMPs) and other parties including:

-Awarded share-based payments (SBP) amounting to \$0.579 million, in the form of performance rights

-SBP is a key audit matter due to it being a material transaction, the valuation of which involved several kev assumptions and judgements adopted by both management and an independent valuer during the year.

-Our procedures included, amongst others:

-- Enquiring and obtaining confirmations from KMPs regarding SBP transactions during the year - Reviewing minutes of meetings, announcements, agreements, & considered other transactions undertaken during the year - Assessing the valuation methodology used by management & the independent valuer to estimate the fair value of equity instruments issued, including testing the integrity of the information provided, assessing appropriateness of key assumptions input into the valuation model - Evaluation of the independent valuer and their objectivity, competency and capabilities - Assessing whether these payments have been appropriately disclosed and reported in the financial statements
+Valuation of Property Assets Refer to Note 10 Property, Plant and Equipment The Group's book value of property held at 30 June 2022 amounted to \$2.26 million (2021: \$2.26 million).
+This is considered a key audit matter as other than cash at bank, property is the Group's next most significant asset with its value being highly dependent on management's estimates and judgement.
+The methodology used for the assessment of valuation incorporated an external market appraisal dated 31 August 2021 by a licensed independent valuer and consideration of other current relevant factors and market conditions.
+The assessment at 30 June is dependent on several key assumptions and judgements including highest and best use concepts and comparable market values.
+Our audit procedures included, amongst others: Reviewing minutes of meetings and discussion with management in respect of their valuation &amp; plans for the properties, and assessing their methodology including the reasonableness of key assumptions and estimates adopted Given the property values were externally appraised over a year ago, we verified against current external market information such as neighbouring properties sold or advertised for sale during the year, where available, to ensure there were no impairment indicators at balance date.
+We also checked that the underlying assumptions inherent in the August 2021 appraisal remained appropriate or relevant Review of disclosure in the financial statements to ensure appropriateness and adequacy Share-based payments Refer to Remuneration Report & Note 26 Share e-Based Payments During the year ended 30 June 2022, the Group recognised the ongoing amortisation of share- based payments (SBP) awarded to Key Management Personnel (KMPs) and other parties during the prior financial year.
+Our procedures included, amongst others: Enquiring if there were any changes to the terms and conditions of the SBP and obtaining confirmations from KMPs regarding the amounts expensed during the year SBP remains a key audit matter due to it being a material transaction, the valuation of which involved several key assumptions and judgements adopted by both management and Reviewing minutes of meetings, ASX announcements, agreements, &amp; considered other transactions undertaken during the year an independent valuer during the prior year. • Testing the mathematical accuracy of the total SBP expensed during the financial year and ensuring these were consistent with the valuation computed in the prior year. • We rechecked the methodology used in the prior year by management & the independent valuer to estimate the fair value of equity instruments issued.
+This ensured the amounts expensed during the year were consistent with the prior year's valuation model Assessing whether these payments have been appropriately disclosed and reported in the financial statements